Hitting another vehicle and taking off without exchanging information with the other driver is irresponsible, especially when people are hurt.

 What Happens If You Sustain a Personal Injury From a Hit-and-Run?

 This type of accident involves a driver who flees the crash scene to avoid liability for the accident.

 In Texas, this kind of action can be considered either a felony or a misdemeanor.

 When a hit-and-run occurs, your immediate response should be the same as it would be for any car accident.
 You should check yourself and others for injuries, contact the police, and notify your insurance company.

-Our lawyers have a track record of getting justice for countless individuals injured in car accidents.
 Regardless of whether or not you know who hit you, we can help you leverage the legal system and the terms of your insurance policies to get the compensation you deserve.

 Hit and Run, What do I do Now?

 Often, the accident may happen by uninsured or underinsured individuals who know they would need to pay out-of-pocket for the accident.